kodegenix/kg-tree/doc/doc.md

 [comment]: <> (TODO MC Add all of the conversions.
 Information about conversions is in functions as_float, as_integer...)

-Same as ECMAScript, integers promoted to floats when mixed operands. (do rozwiniecia)
+Similar to ECMAScript, with small differences.
+For example integers promoted to floats when mixed operands.

 ```
 use kg_tree::opath::{Opath, NodeSet};